henry2004y/Vlasiator.jl/docs/src/python.md

 # Interoperability Between Julia and Python

-There are currently two ways to call Julia from Python and vice versa.
+There are currently two ways to call Julia from Python and vice versa, which are described below.
+When converting from Julia to Python, there are two most important differences:

+1. Julia is column-major, while Python is row-major.
+2. Julia adopts by default 1-based indexing, while Python adopts 0-based indexing.

 ## JuliaCall